Bernadette-Mohr/STRUCTURAL_ANALYSIS/README.md

 ## Analyzing a set of SLATM representations with PCA:
 * `analyze_SLATMs.py`
     * Loads the SLATM representations and required additional files,
+    * Handles preprocessing of SLATM representations including normalization for PCA
+    * PCA embedding of the SLATM representations

 ## Visualizing the PCA results:
 * `generate_labels.py`